Combinatorics of Double Grothendieck Polynomials: Half weak double Grothendieck functions

-Moreover the order in which the factors appear in an (unbounded) double Hecke factorization is irrelevant as long as it is consistent among all factorizations.
+On the other hand, $\mathcal{G}_{w}(\mathbf{x},\mathbf{y})$ may be expressed combinatorially in terms of (unbounded) double Hecke factorizations where we allow an infinite number of factors to the left and to the right.
+Similarly, it may be shown that $\prescript{*}{}{\mathcal{G}_{w}}(\mathbf{x},\mathbf{y})$ has such a combinatorial interpretation if we change the strictly increasing and strictly decreasing requirements on the left and right hand factors, respectively, to weakly decreasing and weakly increasing, respectively.
+Again there is freedom in how we choose to define these double Hecke factorizations.
+Namely, the relative order in which the (weakly) increasing and (weakly) decreasing factors appear is not important as long as it is fixed.
 For example, instead of requiring the increasing factors of an (unbounded) double Hecke factorization to all appear to the left of the decreasing factors, we may instead require they appear to the right of the decreasing factors, or, we could require that increasing and decreasing factors alternate, or, any other fixed arrangement of increasing and decreasing factors.
-However, the decreasing factors must always contribute to the $x$-weight and the increasing factors to the $y$-weight.
-Similar alterations may be made in the weak case as long as weakly increasing factors always contribute to the $x$-weight and weakly decreasing factors to the $y$-weight.

-The statements above can be proven using the maps $\uparrow$ and $\downarrow$ of section 3 along with an adaptation of these maps to the weak case. \end{remark}
+The situation is the same for the weak case.
+These statements can be proven using the maps $\uparrow$ and $\downarrow$ of section 3 along with an adaptation of these maps to the weak case.

-If we were to choose to define (unbounded) double Hecke factorizations using the requirement that we must alternate between (strictly) decreasing and (strictly) increasing factors we would in essence end up with a definition of in terms of ``strict hook factors" where the decreasing part of each factor contributes to the $x$-weight and the increasing part to the $y$-weight.
-Comparing this with the combinatorial definition of type $B$ Stanley symmetric functions in \cite{Billey.Haiman.1995} shows that $\mathcal{G}_{\omega}(\mathbf{x},\mathbf{x})$ agrees with the type $B$ Stanley symmetric function on terms of lowest degree.
+If we were to choose to define (unbounded) double Hecke factorizations using the requirement that we must alternate between (strictly) decreasing and (strictly) increasing factors we would in essence end up with a definition in terms of ``strict hook factors" where the decreasing part of each factor contributes to the $x$-weight and the increasing part to the $y$-weight.
+This is precisely the definition of type $B$ Stanley symmetric functions in \cite{Billey.Haiman.1995} except that those authors have only one weight per hook factor (which is the total length of that hook factor) and they only consider reduced words.
+Since $\mathcal{G}_{w}(\mathbf{x},\mathbf{x})$ also computes the weight this way it agrees with the type $B$ Stanley symmetric function on terms of lowest degree (since the terms of lowest degree in $\mathcal{G}_{w}(\mathbf{x},\mathbf{x})$ represent precisely the reduced words for $w$).
+As an example if $w =(\mathbf{3}, \mathbf{2},\mathbf{1})$ then (we leave it to the reader to compute) that $\mathcal{G}_{w}(x_1,x_2,x_1x_2)=2x_1^3+8x_1^2x_2+8x_1x_2^2 +2x_2^2+8x_1^3x_2+16x_1^2x_2^2+8 x_1x_2^3+\cdots$ whereas the type $ B$ Stanley symmetric function is just $2x_1^3+8x_1^2x_2+8x_1x_2^2 +2x_2^2$.